entomb/react-class-composer/README.md

 ## How does it work?

-use `createComponent()` we can create and forward a native HTML component:
+use `createComponent()` to create and forward a native HTML component:

 ```ts
 import { HTMLAttributes } from "react";